Shuswap Writers' Group

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MEMBERSHIP - we are in the process of writing up our bio's and having our mug shots done and these are being posted as our procastinating members ever so slowly get them into our webmaster.
-If you really want to see what has been posted thus far scroll way down and see our bevy of beauties
+MEMBERSHIP -We are in the process of writing up our bio's and having our mugshots done and these are being posted as our procrastinating members ever so slowly get them into our webmaster.
+If you really want to see what has been posted thus far, scroll down to see our group of inspirational writers.

 Members